 - Belief Makes You Stupid: Inverted.
 The Templars are by far the most technologically advanced group in the setting, and they consider remaining so an important part of their divine mission.
 They also engage in "research" and experiments on the shadow creatures.

 - Big Bad: Draconis in John Turner #1.

-- Black and Grey Morality: The "bad guys" consist of malevolent monsters who will kill anything they come across, including other shadow creatures.
-The "good guys" consist of a shadowy Mega Corp. more concerned with keeping the balance than active do-gooding and is not above heavily manipulating people, a group of arrogant jerkass Knights Templar who engage in very dubious experiments, and a guy caught in between them who does care about protecting innocents but would really prefer to be left alone and have someone else handle it.
+- Black-and-Grey Morality: The "bad guys" consist of malevolent monsters who will kill anything they come across, including other shadow creatures.
+The "good guys" consist of a shadowy Mega-Corp more concerned with keeping the balance than active do-gooding and is not above heavily manipulating people, a group of arrogant jerkass Knight Templars who engage in very dubious experiments, and a guy caught in between them who does care about protecting innocents but would really prefer to be left alone and have someone else handle it.

 - Chick Magnet: John seems to be pretty good at attracting the attentions of the ladies without even trying, though he only has eyes for Allison.

 - Curse Cut Short: After John suggests tasing Raven again just to make sure her mind control has been removed:Raven: Touch me again and I'll shove that taser up your—

 - Death Is a Slap on the Wrist: If John ever gets killed in a battle, the games just let you try again without any penalty.
 You even keep any XP and money from however many enemies you killed before dying.

 - Dork Knight: John, so much.
 He's a complete badass who is highly moral when it comes to caring about saving innocents (though you do have to drag him into it), but comes off as very naive and quirky at times.
 He's especially dorky and awkward when talking to or about Allison, and whenever the Black Witch tries flirting with him.

 - Elegant Gothic Lolita: Juliet and the female members of the Black Martyr vampire gang dress like this.